-"Such statements are bound to cause anger among the youth," said Senjam, attributing the statements

-Responding to these allegations, both Susindro Meitei for provoking mobs to go after Meitei Christians and their and Rameshwar Singh told New Lines that they were churches.
+"Such statements are bound to cause anger among the youth," said Senjam, attributing the statements for provoking mobs to go after Meitei Christians and their churches.

 The Rev. L. Manga, the joint secretary of the All Manipur Christian Organization, told New Lines that Christian leaders had told Brojen Singh not to hold this rally, since it could cause more trouble.
 "But he insisted that this wasn't about tribals but to show their strength as Meitei Christians," said Manga.